8ctopus/stats-table/README.md

     composer require 8ctopus/stats-table

+_NOTE_: This package requires php 8.4, if you are not using it yet, you can require the `symfony/polyfill-php84` package.

 ## usage

 The `StatsTableBuilder` class helps combine data from multiple tables, build aggregations (column sum, count, average, ...), create calculated columns, and add grouping.
 While the second class `StatsTable` allows to sort the table and remove columns.